iamohitkaushik1/GhArchive_Dataset/README.md

 Kindly utilize the "Downloading GhArchive Dataset.ipynb" file included with the dataset to download the necessary data and make modifications according to your needs.

 Due to its substantial size of approximately 420 MB, GitHub restrictions prevent the uploading of the file.
-To view the data, please access the file stored at the following location:  https://drive.google.com/file/d/11lUM4tU1sRsgMwvE-AFwkWKnW9vpS_r3/view?usp=drive_link
+To view a file ( first look of data), please access the file stored at the following location:  https://drive.google.com/file/d/11lUM4tU1sRsgMwvE-AFwkWKnW9vpS_r3/view?usp=drive_link